alialib/alia/docs/consuming-signals.md

 <dt>id_interface const&<br>value_id() const</dt><dd>

 Get the value identity of the signal.

-(See below for details.)
+See below for details.

+The returned ID reference is only guaranteed to be valid as long as the signal itself is valid.

 </dd>